Should I Buy Bitcoin or Ethereum?

 Whichever you choose, remember to conduct your own research and invest responsibly.

-Read next: is Crypto a Good Investment?
+Read next: Is Crypto a Good Investment?

-And don’t forget the tax bill…
+But don’t forget the tax bill…

-Whether you invest in Bitcoin or Ethereum - it comes with a tax bill if you later sell, swap, spend, or sometimes even gift your crypto.
-You can learn more about the rules in your country in our crypto tax guides or connect to Koinly free to import your transaction data and calculate your taxes automatically.
+Whether you invest in Bitcoin or Ethereum, it comes with a tax bill if you later sell, swap, spend, or sometimes even gift your crypto.
+You can learn more about the rules in your country in our crypto tax guides, or connect to Koinly free to import your transaction data and calculate your taxes automatically.